Skip to content

 Members appointed by the Ministry of Education and Culture (8)

-Pasi Kivisaari, MP, Chair of the Supervisory Board (deputy: Hanna Kosonen, MP)
+Pasi Kivisaari, Principal, Chair of the Supervisory Board (deputy: Hanna Kosonen, MP)

-Noora Koponen, Member of Parliament (deputy: MP, actor, producer Pirkka-Pekka Petelius)
+Noora Koponen, Executive Director (deputy: Actor, Producer Pirkka-Pekka Petelius)

-Antero Laukkanen, MP (deputy: Tiina Sinkkonen, opera singer, singing teacher)
+Antero Laukkanen, Pastor (deputy: Tiina Sinkkonen, opera singer, singing teacher)

 Members appointed by Espoo City (2)